OAGi/Score/docs/user_guide/index.rst

 3. Click on the ellipsis located next to an aggregate BIE node (a node with bold-blue font).

-4. Click on the “Make BIE Reusable” option.
+4. Click on the "Make BIE Reusable" option.

-5. Click the “Create” button in the returned confirmation dialog
+5. Click the "Create" button in the returned confirmation dialog

 At this point the BIE list page is returned where you can see the new BIE listed.
 Until this BIE is successfully created, it is in the Initiating state; a state that indicates that the BIE is being created.
-Once the creation process is finished, the BIE goes to the WIP state (refresh the page or click “Search” button to see if the creation is done).
+Once the creation process is finished, the BIE goes to the WIP state (refresh the page or click "Search" button to see if the creation is done).
 This BIE inherits the Business Contexts and release association of its source top-level BIE.
 At this stage, the user can still make changes to the BIE.
 Until the BIE has been moved to the Production